bbc-frameworks/sushi/README.md

 Specifically, it peforms 3 tasks:

-1. Download JavaScript from a URL (and unpack if and archive)
+1. Download JavaScript from a URL.
 2. Wrap the code to create a module definition
 3. Apply further patches (such as defining the module identifier).